DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/03f-pod-env-config.markdown

 HOME=/root
 ```

-Or you can define configmap in file too, like this:
+Or you can define Secret in file too, like this:

 {% gist page.gist "03f-pod-env-envfrom-secret.yaml" %}